zigbee2mqtt/hassio-zigbee2mqtt/zigbee2mqtt-proxy/README.md

 This addon acts as a proxy to an external running Zigbee2MQTT instance.
 The sole purpose of this addon is to add a Zigbee2MQTT icon to the sidebar of Home Assistant which will open the frontend of an external running Zigbee2MQTT instance.

+## Options

+- `server` (required): this should be the local URL on which the Zigbee2MQTT frontend is running, e.g. `http://192.168.2.43:8080`.
+Make sure there is no trailing slash!
+- `auth_token` (optional): only use when you have an `auth_token` set for the frontend in the Zigbee2MQTT configuration.